bitcoin-dev-project/bitcoiner-intro-to-rust/14_json_serialization.md

 Finally, we'll call `to_string()` method on `serde_json` to convert inputs into a JSON formatted string.
 Let's try that and see what happens.

-*Reminder: We don't need to import top-level modules such as `serde_json` as those will already be included by default in our `main.rs` file.*
+*Note: We don't need to import top-level modules such as `serde_json` as those will already be included by default in our `main.rs` file.*

 ```rust
 use std::io::Read;